Considering Bitcoin for your IRA or 401k? Read this first…

 What Exactly is Bitcoin?

-Bitcoin refers to the now world-famous digital, or crypto-currency, which was only recently created back in 2009.
-It was originally developed by the (as of yet still unknown) individual Satoshi Nakamoto, a brilliant computer programmer who laid out the ideas for it in a white paper.
-The new crypto-currency rapidly gained in popularity over the years because it originally pledged to provide more competitive transaction fees than those offered by typical rival online means of payment.
+Bitcoin refers to the now world-famous digital, or crypto-currency, which was only created back in 2009.
+It was originally developed by (as of yet still unknown) Satoshi Nakamoto, a genius computer programmer who laid out the ideas for it in a white paper.
+The new crypto-currency rapidly gained in popularity over the years because it originally pledged to provide a way to send funds from one person (or organization) to another with no middle man (read bank).
 It also is run by a decentralized and non-governmental authority, the opposite of legal tender currencies.

 One of the great advantages which bitcoin balances possess is that they are maintained with private and public security “keys.”
 These keys prove to be incredibly long strings of letters and numbers which are linked together in a mathematically based encryption by the algorithm which originally created them.
 It is this public key which works much like a bank account number in a transaction.
 The private one functions more like your ATM card PIN number and is a critically important secret you only share when you are giving final authorization on a transaction and bitcoin transmission.